Belgium

 Sharing a same disk image between various Xen domU virtual machines using aufs

-Posted in Linux, Work on August 22nd, 2010 by nicolas
+Posted in Linux, Work on August 22nd, 2010 by Nicolas

 Xen virtualization can be a very effective method for large scale deployment of software agents in a virtualized network environment for testing applications’ scalability.